-A numerical demonstration of the benefit of feedheating consists of making a comparison of the cycle efficiency in a system with no feedheating against the same system equipped with feed heating.
+A numerical demonstration of the benefit of feedheating consists of making a comparison of the heat used in heating the feedwater compared with the heat lost as work from the turbine.

 In this exercise, we have to make some assumptions and this is more easily done by trying to use conditions you would reasonably expect to find in a power plant.
 Let's have a look at a question of this type.